jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

     # LD_PRELOAD=libGLESv2.so ./zmon_cal_pyqt.py

 I plan to look into the issue, but otherwise the PyQt5 application runs fine.
+I'm using **uclibc** currently and I think the first thing I'll check is whether the problem exists with a **glibc** system.

 The availability of [PyQt5][pyqt] alone might be sufficient to choose Buildroot over Yocto for a project.